wareck/cgminer-gekko/docs/README.txt

 minimise the amount of network communications, yet scale to hardware of any speed.
 With versions of cgminer 2.8.0+, if a pool has stratum support, cgminer will automatically detect it and switch to the support as advertised if it can.
-If you input the stratum port directly into your configuration, or use the special prefix "stratum+tcp://" instead of "http://", cgminer will ONLY try to use stratum protocol mining.
 The advantages of stratum to the miner are no delays in getting more work for the miner, less rejects across block changes, and far less network communications for the same amount of mining hashrate.
 If you do NOT wish cgminer to automatically switch to stratum protocol even if it